Raghuram Rajan: «We Should Be on the Alert for More Problems»

 Dr. Rajan knows what he is talking about.
 In the summer of 2005, he caused a stir when he warned against excesses in the banking system in front of the assembled financial elite at the economic symposium in Jackson Hole.
 He was sharply criticized back then, but today he is one of the most renowned economists of our time.

-In this interview, which has been lightly edited for length, he explains why the banking crisis is likely to continue, where the main vulnerabilities in the financial system are and why, in his view, they are a consequence of the easy money with which the Federal Reserve has repeatedly flooded the system.
+In an in-depth conversation with The Market NZZ, which has been lightly edited for length, he explains why the banking crisis is likely to continue, where the main vulnerabilities in the financial system are and why, in his view, they are a consequence of the easy money with which the Federal Reserve has repeatedly flooded the system in the past years.
 He also says why the risk of a hard landing for the economy is high.

 Professor Rajan, the regional banking crisis in the US is dragging on.
 With First Republic Bank, another institution recently collapsed.
 How do you assess the situation?